aduh95/schwifty-markdown/README.md

 changed.
 You can either empty your cache or modify the target file (adding a new empty line is enough).

-**N.B.:** Some browser have trouble exporting vector images with shadow, which is why Schwifty disables them by default.
+**N.B.:** Some browsers have trouble exporting vector images with shadow, which is why Schwifty disables them by default.
 If you use the `--plantuml-config` option to set a custom config file for PlantUML, you might want to add the line `skinparam shadowing false`.